 The Songwriter Sessions @ The Dan

 Join us for our weekly songwriter event at The Daniel O'Connell hotel in North Adelaide this week to hear some incredible musicians and have an opportunity to play a few of your own songs in the open mic section.
-This week we have performing:
+Once again, we have a bumper crop of songwriters performing for you this week:

 It will be a truly great evening of music and you can be a part of it!